-4 Steps for Building a Brilliant Visual Roadmap
+4 Steps for Building a Brilliant Visual Product Roadmap

+Fortunately, there is a better way to build product roadmaps, including a visual roadmap that can help get everyone on the same page.
 Executives have a vision of the future.
 Sales and marketing teams want to be heard.
 And engineering is waiting for those detailed requirements and user stories.
-Great product managers must walk a fine line between managing inputs and distilling a plan.
+And great product managers must walk a fine line between managing input and distilling it into a plan.

-The best product managers start with a “goal first” approach and work to build consensus before building and sharing their roadmap.
-To accomplish this and get to a plan of record, you need a collaborative roadmap that offers ongoing visibility.
+This article explores how product managers can start with a “goal first” approach and create consensus before building and sharing their product roadmap.

 1. Define your product strategy.

-2. Customize your roadmap based on who will view it.
+2. Customize your visual product roadmap based on who will view it.

 For customer views, you can show the theme of the release and key features in which they will be interested.
 Internal stakeholders will want to understand the strategic importance, conveyed through goals and initiatives.
-You can also create views for specific customers, allowing your audience to see roadmaps that are relevant to their specific business objectives.
+You can also create views for specific customers, allowing your audience to see the product roadmap that is relevant to their specific business objectives.

 3. Bring releases and features together for a unified view.

 Now it’s time to view your roadmap timeline.
 At this point, you have already chosen the releases you want to share and selected the features you want to highlight.
-You can build this defined view out in PowerPoint or Excel, or generate it with a simple click in a roadmapping tool where you can zoom in or out to get the exact view you want for your stakeholders.
-Each layer of the roadmap will represent a different set of data.
-Start with your products at the core, and work out to your releases at the edges.
+You can build this defined view out in PowerPoint or Excel.
+There are also visual product roadmapping tools that allow you to generate it with a simple click.
+These often allow you to zoom in or out so that you get the exact view you want for your stakeholders.
+Each layer of the product roadmap will represent a different set of data.
+Start with your products at the core and work out to your releases at the edges.

-When you have the view you want, save it and/or share it with key stakeholders.
+When you have the view you want, it’s time to save it and/or share it with key stakeholders.
+This can be difficult depending on the tools you used to create your visual product roadmap.
 Some software allows you to take nearly any view and publish it via a PDF or secure web page.
-Now you can proudly share your product plans and roadmap, easily keeping everyone up to date.
+This functionality will let you easily share your product plans and roadmap, easily keeping everyone up to date.

 Author